imilos/imilos/README.md

-### Associate Professor at the Faculty of Science, University of Kragujevac, Serbia
+### Professor at the Department of Maths & CS, Faculty of Science, University of Kragujevac, Serbia

 <!--
 **imilos/imilos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.